 19 And being not weak in faith, he considered not his own body now dead, when he was about an hundred years old, neither yet the deadness of Sarah’s womb: 20 He staggered not at the promise of God through unbelief; but was strong in faith, giving glory to God; 21 And being fully persuaded that, what he had promised, he was able also to perform.
 22 And therefore it was imputed to him for righteousness.

 This does not accord with Calvinistic theology, which says that justification is God imputing Christ’s righteousness to the believer (i.e. Jesus’ obedience and good works are credited to the elect).
-That idea is found nowhere in the Word of God and must be dismissed as spurious.
+That idea is found nowhere in the Word of God and must be dismissed as spurious and anti-Biblical.
 Notice here that Abraham’s own faith was credited to him as righteousness (Gen 15:6; Rom 4:3).
-We believe that justification is the perfect cleansing of a sinner’s soul by God based upon faith in Christ.
+We believe that justification is the perfect cleansing of a sinner’s soul by God based upon his personal faith in Christ.
 That is the true gift of righteousness (Rom 5:17); not covering up man’s sins by the cloak of Jesus’ righteousness, but the actual sanctification (making holy) of those who demonstrate by their faith that they are worthy to receive this grace.

 23 Now it was not written for his sake alone, that it was imputed to him; 24 But for us also, to whom it shall be imputed, if we believe on him that raised up Jesus our Lord from the dead; 25 Who was delivered for our offences, and was raised again for our justification.

 The pattern of Abraham being counted righteous on account of his faith is true in the New Covenant era, but with an important distinction: we believe on Him that raised up Jesus.
 Today, we have the added blessedness of knowing that Christ our Savior accomplished the all-important work of atonement which enabled mercy to triumph over justice (James 2:13).
-By Christ’s sinless death He gained the just and righteous authority to overpower Satan and buy back all those souls He chooses to save (Col 2:13-15).
-God wrought man’s salvation in full justice (Rom 3:26), for His mercy was sponsored and approved by the sacrifice of His Son.
+By Christ’s sinless death He gained the just and righteous authority to overpower Satan and buy back all those souls that He chooses to save (Col 2:13-15).
+God wrought man’s salvation in full justice (Rom 3:26), for His mercy was sponsored by the sacrifice of His Son.
 That is the amazing mechanism of God’s righteousness.

-Christ was delivered for our offences, and raised again for our justification.
-The two-fold work in the Atonement of Christ for Mankind is implied herein.
-He was first delivered up as the perfect Sacrifice to redeem us from the clutches of Satan, but He was raised to life with the power to cleanse us from all sin (1John 1:9; 3:5).
-This is repeated in the next chapter: we were reconciled to God by the death of His Son and saved by His life (Rom 5:10).
-Together, these two inseparable actions result in the possibility of full reconciliation between God and Man (Rom 5:10).
+Jesus Christ, God’s only Son, was delivered for our offences, and raised again for our justification.
+The two-fold work in the Atonement of Christ for Mankind is directly implied.
+He was first delivered (paradidomi – surrendered, delivered over to another) as the perfect Sacrifice to redeem us from the clutches of Satan, but He was raised to life with the power to cleanse us from all sin (1John 1:9; 3:5).
+This double action is repeated in the next chapter: we were reconciled to God by the death of His Son and saved by His life (Rom 5:10).
+Together, these two inseparable works result in the possibility of full reconciliation between God and Man (Rom 5:10).
 We say “possibility” because many will choose not to be justified and will count the blood of the covenant to be an unclean thing (Heb 10:29).
 There is no hope of eternal life for these, but fearful judgment and fiery indignation (Heb 10:27).

 Justification is by faith (man’s part) and by His blood (God’s part).
-See Rom 5:1, 9.

-Justification has to do with God cleansing the soul of sin and making it fit for communion with Him.
+See Romans 5:1,9.
+The goal of justification is to cleanse the soul of sin and make it fit for deepest communion with God.
 Salvation has to do with being redeemed and saved from the Devil.
 The beautiful truth is that God has performed His promises and the Way of Salvation has been made freely available to every man, woman and child.
 Christ died for our sins and was raised again for our justification.
 The Covenant has been duly formed and all has been made ready.
 It remains for Man to take advantage of this wonderful opportunity and to press into it (Luke 13:24), seeking by all means to attain unto the resurrection of the dead (Php 3:11).